 Imagine someone shaking a pan full of dirt and water looking for pieces of gold.
 As they shake the pan up and down and from side to side, the small pieces of dirt and water fall through the openings in the screen.
 The bigger pieces of rocks don’t go through the holes, and they can search through what’s left in the pan for gold.

 At a very basic level, this is a test sieve.

-Test sieves are used in all kinds of industries to separate particles.
-Sometimes the particles are super fine, like in the flour or pharmaceutical industry.
-Sometimes the particles can be larger like in the agricultural and mining industry.
+Test sieves are used in all kinds of industries to perform particle analysis.
+Sometimes the particles are super fine, like in the food or pharmaceutical industry.
+Sometimes the particles can be larger, like in the agricultural and mining industry.

 Types of Test Sieves

 There are two types of sieves: dry test sieves and wet wash test sieves.

 Dry test sieves are used when the particles are free-flowing and can pass through openings with just a shaking or tapping motion.